-The prize money amount will be based on how many athletes register for the open weight bracket as follows:
+The prize money amount is based on how many athletes register for the open weight bracket as follows:

 Possible financial compensation: